gdude2002/Training/README.md

 Training
 ========

-Yeah, I just created this repo so I had somewhere to put my project files.

 If you're in my course group and you're struggling to follow the exercises that are being put on the board, you can refer here for alternate solutions.